trustpilot/skift/CONTRIBUTING.md

 # Development

-When developing, it's preferable to run in watch mode:
+When developing, it's preferable to run in test mode:

 ```
-npm run dev
+npm test
 ```

 ## Build a new release

 ```
-npm run release
+npm run build:prod
 ```